nitro-stack/nitro-workshop/docs/conclusion.md

 Congratulations, you just built your *own* serverless API! ⚡️💪

-Now that you master the basics of NestJS you can go wild and build just about anything, *the sky is the limit* (or more realistically, the limit is the cloud 😉).
+Now that you master the basics of NestJS you can go wild and build just about anything, *the sky is the limit* (or more realistically, the cloud 😉).

 ## Wrapping up